 FAILFAST.
 When used together with

 rescuedDataColumn, data type mismatches do not cause records to be dropped in

 DROPMALFORMED mode or throw an error in

 FAILFAST mode.
-Only corrupt records—that is, incomplete or malformed JSON or CSV—are dropped or throw errors.
+Only corrupt records are dropped or throw errors, such as incomplete or malformed JSON or CSV.
 If you use

 badRecordsPath when parsing JSON or CSV, data type mismatches are not considered as bad records when using the